Welcome to the College of Health and Medicine

 As the University of Tasmania, we’re in a unique position.
 We are the only university in the state and as such, we benefit from close links with our community, our health system and our health professionals.
 It’s through these close links that we have built a lasting reputation in health professional education and translational research with a local, national and global impact.

-The School of Health Sciences specialise in nursing, midwifery, allied health and rural health.
+The School of Health Sciences specialises in laboratory medicine, allied health science and rural health.

-The School of Medicine encompasses the divisions of medicine, paramedicine, pharmacy and psychology.
+The Tasmanian School of Medicine encompasses the programs of medicine, paramedicine, medical sciences and health innovation.

 Menzies exists to perform internationally significant medical research leading to healthier, longer and better lives for Tasmanians.